legumeinfo/pandagma/README.md

 These need to be installed and available in the script's environment.
 Authors: Steven Cannon, Joel Berendzen, 2020-2021

+The workflow is as follows:
+* Add positional information to the gene IDs
+* Find gene pairings (using mmseqs2 rather than BLAST)
+* Filter by synteny (DAGChainer) – and, optionally, by a list of allowed chromosome pairings.
+* Cluster (mcl)
+* Calculate consensus sequences from the initial clusters (vsearch)
+* Add back the genes that were excluded to this point (mmseqs2)
+* Add “extra” annotation sets by homology (mmseqs2)

 Create conda environment with required dependencies
 ~~~
   conda create -n pandagma